jumazevick/Interactive-quiz-analytics/README.md

 - **Question Analysis** (top, scoped to whichever quiz is selected) — question summary, difficulty/discrimination, per-question text with a right-answer/error drill-down, response distribution and PRT pass rates, a student-by-question performance matrix, and a consolidated metrics table.
 - **Quiz Analysis** (bottom, combined across every uploaded quiz you choose to include) — merged attempt list, summary stats, grade distribution, engagement over time, attempts-vs-grade correlation, and metric trends across quizzes.

+Special thanks to:
+- **Ernest for the question analysis research, technical setup and development, and implementation.
+- **Sage for the technical setup.
+- **Otis for the question analysis research.

 ## Features